JessemanGray/JessemanGray/README.md

 - 👯 Looking to collaborate on projects exploring automonous vehicles, architecture and soft robotics

-- 💬 Ask me about 🌱 green data practices, 3d data visualization and animations, the uncanny valley effect
+- 💬 Ask me about 🌱 green data practices, 3d data visualization and animations.

 <h3 align="left">Connect with me:</h3>